formlio/forml/docs/lifecycle.rst

 .. warning::
-   Each :ref:`model registry <registry>` provider allows uploading only unique monotonically increasing releases per any given project, hence executing this stage twice against the same registry without incrementing the :ref:`project version <project-setup>` is an error.
+   Each :ref:`model registry <registry>` provider allows uploading only unique monotonically increasing releases per any given project, hence executing this action twice against the same registry without incrementing the :ref:`project version <project-setup>` is an error.

 Example: